ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 An external table is not physically hosted within the data warehouse database.
 Since our raw data is stored on a data lake, we can reference that location and load those files as an external table. we can create an external table using the data lake files as the source by providing a file pattern to select all the compressed files.

 The following SQL can be executed as a query on the data warehouse.
-Access to the data lake should already be configured when the service accounts where assigned to the resources.
+Access to the data lake should already be configured when the service accounts where assigned to the resources during the design and planning phase.

 ```sql
 CREATE OR REPLACE EXTERNAL TABLE mta_data.ext_turnstile